ehajek/Horiseon/README.md

 # Objective

 This is a workup of the Proposed Horiseon Homepage.
-The project is to:
-    Follows accessibility standards
-    THe site is optimized for search engines
+The project plan is to; Follow accessibility standards and optimize for search engines.

 ## Mockup Image